November 23, 2024

 He took out a notebook and charcoal to make marks and every time he had to strive against the blankness of a page.
 He would be still and tell himself that he had already ruined the book so that was that, now, and it being too late to save it, he could continue.

-Now that's a good thought.
+I like this approach.
 The blank page is pristine as new fallen snow.
 It is an inviting possibility of perfection.
 Reassure yourself that anything you put on that page is like you stumbling and dragging your feet, wandering about wildly and crookedly, and falling down face first.
-I like this approach.
-Miéville assures us with the thought that any mark made on that page will not be perfect.
-It's too late.
-You are now not perfect, and you are excused.
-It's no big deal.
-Right?
+Miéville assures us that any mark made on that page will not be perfect.
 It was never going to be perfect anyway.
 Just carry on.
 Accept the facts.
 Keep going.
 Maybe the story won't be perfect, but it might be good.

 For more information about this speculative writer who Ursula LeGuin called "brilliant," check out the author interview published in the Boston Review